Hardwell369/Language_Monkey/README.md

 ### how to build

-firstly, cd the repository: ~/monkey_language/ and than type below commands in terminal:
+firstly, cd the repository: ~/monkey_language/ and than type following commands in terminal:

 ```
 mkdir build